Making Textual Edits to an Active Survey

 While a survey is active, it is not possible to add or remove questions or answers, or to change the type of the question.
 However, it is still possible to make many other changes, including:

 - Modify the text of a question (for example to correct typos or whatever).
 You cannot add new languages once your survey has been activated.

 - Modify the attributes of a question (for example to include it in the public statistics, insist on a particular number of answers for a multiple options question or whatever).

 - Changing survey logic / conditional rules

-If you are just testing your survey, you can just deactivate your survey when you are ready to make changes -- but you do not want to do this with a live survey, without taking a few extra steps.
+If you are just testing your survey, you can just deactivate your survey if you need to make structural changes to your survey.
+Deactivating an Active Survey deletes all your response data and your participants.
+So, if you need to change structural elements of your survey, you need to take a few extra steps.

 To make more complicated changes, you need to use the import/export facilities described below:

 There is a workaround -- before you do the following, note that you'll be deactivating your survey -- so you're deleting all your responses and all your participant data.
 The procedure will let you recover your response data.
 If you have participant data, you'll want to export them, along with all token data, etc.

 We strongly recommend you have one of our survey gurus take care of this procedure for you.
 If you mess things up, all we can do is recover a backup of your data from sometime within a 2 to 4 hour window.
 There will be a fee to restore a backup of your account.

 - Go to Settings->Publication and set an expiry date on your survey for a time just prior to the current time -- if you have a very active survey, you don't want new responses to be added to the survey at any time after step 2.